-Students are expected to attend all classes and associated activities.
+Students are expected to be on time for classes, and to attend all classes and rehearsals.
+Attendance is essential for successful completion of the course.
+Students who miss more than 10% of classes will not receive credit for the course.
 Students are responsible for all material covered in class, even if absent, including announcements and day-to-day assignments.